apache/activemq-artemis/docs/user-manual/en/using-server.md

 If you wish to add any more JVM arguments or tune the existing ones, the run scripts are the place to do it.

-## Pre-configured Options

-The distribution contains several standard configuration sets for
-running:

--   Non clustered stand-alone.

--   Clustered stand-alone

--   Replicated stand-alone

--   Shared-store stand-alone

-You can of course create your own configuration and specify any configuration when running the run script.

 ## Library Path